Molly B. Pepper, Ph.D.

 Professor of Management

-Dr. Pepper teaches courses on human resource management, organizational development, and diversity in organizations.
-She is passionate about research on how we can make organizations into places where people thrive.
+Dr. Pepper teaches courses on human resource management, organizational development, and organizational diversity.
+She is passionate about researching ways to transform organizations into places where people thrive.
 Her research focuses on workplace diversity...

 Molly Pepper